lechurnair/TempQA/README.md

   - validity_checker.ipynb : Check whether the generated question is valid so as to pass it on to the QA Module
   - Crowdsource.ipynb : Find accuracy, recall etc from the results of crowdsourcing
 - Miscellaneous :
+  - stats.ipynb : Find average number of tokens in RealNews and SAMsum dataset